BourgondAries/diceware-pwgen/readme.md

 # Diceware Password Generator #

 Roll virtual dice to determine a passphrase from a list.
-Invoke the generator using `diceware-pwgen 8`, where 8 can be replaced by any number.
+Invoke the generator using `diceware-pwgen -l 8`, where 8 can be replaced by any number.
+Another option is the -r flag.
+It shows the dice rolls.
 # How is it random? #

 The script uses /dev/random.
 This is a high quality random number generator.
 It collects